Despite best efforts to ensure that your business is compliant with IR35 legislation, HMRC may still open an investigation.

 Check your compliance.

-Before the investigation begins, have a professional review of any contracts and agreements with contractors.
+Before the investigation begins, instruct a professional review of any contracts and agreements with contractors.

 Before you begin engaging with HMRC, you should seek legal and financial advice.

-This will help ensure that you don’t inadvertently increase the interest of the HMRC and make a resolution more difficult.
+This will help ensure that you do not inadvertently increase the interest of the HMRC and make a resolution more difficult.